-We propose to codify these provisions in new subpart I of the rules.
-We believe 31.
-Congress intended this petition process to serve as a safety valve allowing states to seek further refinement of the definition of obligations and expenditures that are considered 911 related.
-At the same time, the proposed rule would set clear standards for what states must demonstrate to support a favorable ruling, including the requirement to provide sufficient documentation.
-To promote efficiency in reviewing such petitions, we also propose that states or taxing jurisdictions seeking such a determination must do so by filing a petition for declaratory ruling under section 1.2 of the Commission's rules.64 The declaratory ruling process would promote transparency regarding the ultimate decisions about 911 fee revenues that legislatures and executive officials make and how such decisions promote effective 911 services and deployment of NG911.
-Consistent with the declaratory ruling process outlined in section 1.2(b), we anticipate docketing the petition within an existing or new proceeding.65 In addition, we anticipate the Public Safety and Homeland Security Bureau will seek comment on petitions via public notice and with a comment and reply comment cycle.66 We propose to delegate authority to the Bureau to rule on these petitions.
+must do so by filing a petition for declaratory ruling under section 1.2 of the Commission's rules.63 The declaratory ruling process would promote transparency regarding the ultimate decisions about 911 fee revenues that legislatures and executive officials make and how such decisions promote effective 911 services and deployment of NG911.
+Consistent with the declaratory ruling process outlined in section 1.2(b), we anticipate docketing the petition within an existing or new proceeding.64 In addition, we anticipate the Public Safety and Homeland Security Bureau will seek comment on petitions via public notice and with a comment and reply comment cycle.65 We propose to delegate authority to the Bureau to rule on these petitions.
 We seek comment on these proposals and on any possible alternative processes for entertaining such petitions.